Therapist: Maria Rossi

 Treatment can be included within a therapy session or as a separate consultation.

-Therapists: Taf Kunorubwe, Jana Sheena
+Therapists: Munni Dodeja, Jana Sheena

 Cognitive behaviour therapy (CBT) is a type of psychotherapy that targets unhelpful patterns of thinking and behaviour, which often impact on how we are feeling.
 Cognitive Behavioural Psychotherapy works on the principle that the way we think about ourselves, the world or other people, impacts on how you feel and how we feel impacts on what we do.
 By changing the way we think, and/or the way we behave, we can improve how we feel!